grantwinney/blog/content/posts/csharp-obsolete-attribute-on-class-ignored-when-interface-is-involved/index.md

 ---
 While marking some code as [obsolete](https://msdn.microsoft.com/en-us/library/system.obsoleteattribute\(v=vs.110\).aspx) the other day, it seemed that the attribute was being ignored.
 As it turns out, there's a reasonable explanation, but it took me by surprise at first.

-> If you'd like to follow along with the code yourself, it's available on <a href="https://github.com/grantwinney/BlogCodeSamples/tree/master/Languages/CSharp/ObsoleteAttributeOnInterfaces">GitHub</a>.
+> If you'd like to follow along with the code yourself, it's available on [GitHub](https://github.com/grantwinney/BlogCodeSamples/tree/master/Languages/CSharp/ObsoleteAttributeOnInterfaces).

 ## Simple Classes and the Obsolete Attribute